cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 env.enableCheckpointing(10_000);
 ```

-The `getExecutionEnvironment()` static call guarantees that our pipeline will always be using the correct environment where it is executed.
+The `getExecutionEnvironment()` static call guarantees that our pipeline will always be using the correct environment based on the location it is executed.
 When running from our IDE this means a local execution environment, and when running from the client for cluster submission it will return the yarn execution environment.
-This ensures that our pipeline can be executed both locally for testing purposes and for cluster deployment without modifying the pipeline itself.

 Even though this application doesn't rely on user defined state we enable checkpointing every 10 seconds to allow the datasinks to produce consistent output to HDFS.

 The rest of the main class defines the application sources, processing flow and the sinks followed by the `execute()` call which will trigger the actual execution of the pipeline either locally or on the cluster.

-### Creating the stream of heap information
+### Creating the stream of heap metrics

 The key data abstraction for every Flink streaming application is the `DataStream` which is a bounded or unbounded flow of records.
-In our application we will be processing memory related information so we created the `HeapStats` class to represent our data records.
+In our application we will be processing memory related information so we created the `HeapMetrics` class to represent our data records.

-The `HeapStats` class has a few key properties that make it efficiently serializable by the Flink type system that we note here:
+The `HeapMetrics` class has a few key properties that make it efficiently serializable by the Flink type system that we note here:

 1. It is public and standalone class (no non-static inner class)
 2. It has a public empty constructor